 Therefore, if you ever find yourself charging up your phone with a fast charger while it’s not compatible, it will just charge up to its normal pace.
 Basically the fast charger will act as a standard charger.

-Will it shortened my smartphone’s battery life?
+Will Fast-Charging affect my smartphone’s battery life?

 Amongst other myths, Fast-Charging is believed to affect smartphone batteries negatively in time.
 Let’s be perfectly clear here: there is only one thing that can affect a battery’s life: time.
 More precisely, it is charge cycles.
 The cells inside a battery are meant to operate for a defined number of charge cycles (generally between 500 and 1000).
 After that, they will not be able to store power anymore.
 In regard to this, there is a misconception regarding Fast-Charging and battery life.
 Simply because we are letting in more power with fast chargers, we leaned toward thinking that this accrued influx of power was affecting batteries’ life negatively.